GUAY1414/WD-PROJECT/readme.md

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website/Single Page Website
+- Different types of design
-- Parallax transition
+- Hover transition
-- Transactional
+- Navigations

 ### Technology
 <!-- TODO: List of Technology Used -->